Home

 Freemasonry is a fraternal organization, with a membership of well over a million in the United States alone.
 Freemasonry exists in many different countries and in a variety of forms.
 One of the chief guiding principles of freemasonry is a shared moral center, and joining requires a declaration of a belief in a supreme being (based on your religion).

 Freemasons are not allowed to ask others to join their fraternal organization.
-If you are interested in becoming a part of the freemason fraternity, you must ask a Freemason to join. (thus the saying - "To be one, ask one." or 2B1 Ask1)
+If you are interested in becoming a part of the Freemason fraternity, you must ask a Freemason to join. (thus the saying - "To be one, ask one." or 2B1 Ask1)

 We also have a catch phrase - "Making good men better."
 So, like the Marines, we are looking for a "few good men".
 If you believe you are one of the "few good men" and are like-minded, we encourage you to contact us and start the process of becoming a Freemason.